-While I sit and reflect on my 10 years, this moment would forever change my outlook on the business.
+While I sit and reflect on my 10 years, this was the moment that would forever change my outlook on the business.
 We had taken a picture of Patty up there on the stage and posted them to our social media sites and sales started coming in.
-We had done it with the help of one like-minded performer and suddenly, this thing that was born, that we named Karma Inc Apparel was now a business.
+We had done it!
+With the help of one like-minded performer and suddenly this thing that was real, Karma Inc Apparel was now a business!

 I knew we had something special going, and I decided whatever we sold going forward, we would donate 10% of any profits made to help someone in some way.
 Little by little, we came up with new designs and found more people who felt like us.
 People who knew that it wasn't just clothing, it was an idea that would one day with a little help, become a movement.

 By 2010, my son had gone on to a wonderful career, and I carried on in various forms with Karma Inc Apparel and its message.
 I began adding more products to complement the shirts we had been selling.
 It wasn't long until we had hoodies, tank tops, thermal, and long sleeve T-shirts ready to go.
 Things were moving nicely, but I felt I could still do more.

 "It's a sad realization when you become aware that most of us fall into a routine of getting so wrapped up in the little things that we don't see the bigger picture. "

 A Couple Years into Karma Inc Apparel - Brent's Story